 If the fingerprints do not match, the endpoint shall close the logical channel immediately.

+{Contributor’s note: Silently close or a protocol conformant closure procedure, which would imply the sending of a DTLS closure alert?}

-Once the DTLS handshake is successfully completed and the credentials have been verified data packets are transported in DTLS record layer "application_data" packets.
+Once the DTLS handshake is successfully completed and the credentials have been verified, data packets are transported in DTLS record layer "application_data" packets.

 NOTE – Some usages of DTLS i.e. DTLS-SRTP use alternate methods to transport data packets.